Is this topic for you?

 - Swelling in the legs and feet.

 Prostate cancer is a common cancer affecting older men.
-In the United States, about 13 out of 100 men will be diagnosed with prostate cancer sometime during their lifetime.footnote 1 This means about 87 out of 100 men won't be diagnosed with prostate cancer during their lifetime.
+About 21,000 men are diagnosed with prostate cancer in Canada every year.footnote 1 In the United States, about 12 out of 100 men will be diagnosed with prostate cancer sometime during their lifetime.footnote 2 But most men who are diagnosed with prostate cancer don't die from prostate cancer.

 When prostate cancer grows large enough, it begins to fill the prostate and often can be felt by your doctor during a digital rectal examination.
 As it continues to grow, it breaks through the outer rim of the prostate and into nearby tissues, such as the seminal vesicles.
 At this point, the disease is called locally advanced prostate cancer.